tcareyintx/skybellgen/README.md

 ### SkybellGen integration capabilities that are not supported

 1. Currently devices are discovered when the a new hub is created.
-If devices are added or removed via the Skybell cloud API, the hub in the SkybellGen integration will continue to remove stale devices as well as add new devices.
-However, if Home Assistant is restarted information that permits the integration to keep track of stale devices is lost.
-In this scenario the user can still manually delete the stale device through the
+If devices are added or removed via the Skybell cloud API, the hub in the will continue to remove stale devices as well as add new devices.
+However, if Home Assistant is restarted, information that permits the integration to keep track of stale devices is lost.
+In this scenario the user can still manually delete the stale device through the Home Assistant UI.
-Home assistant UI.

 ### Skybell cloud API capabilities that are not supported